Quadratus (martyr): Quadratus of Africa

 Quadratus of Africa was martyred in Africa Proconsularis on an unknown date.
-His feast day is celebrated on May 26.
 He was the subject of a panegyric by Saint Augustine of Hippo.
+His feast day is celebrated on 26 May.

 Quadratus of Corinth

-Quadratus or Codratus was born on a mountain near Corinth, where his mother had fled to escape a persecution, during the third century, against Christians.
+Quadratus of Corinth was born on a mountain near Corinth, where his mother had fled to escape a persecution, during the third century, against Christians.
 He was a hermit and healer.
 During the Decian persecution, unable to persuade Quadratus and his friends Cyprian, Dionysius, Anectus, Paul and Crescens to deny Christ, the military prefect ordered the martyrs to be thrown to wild beasts, but the beasts did not touch them.
 They were then beheaded with a sword.
-His feast day is March 10.
+They are commemorated on 10 March.

 Quadratus of Herbipolis

-His feast day is May 7.
-He was martyred around 257 at Herbipolis in Asia Minor (modern-day Turkey) during the reign of Valerian.
+Quadratus of Herbipolis was martyred around 257 at Herbipolis in Asia Minor (now modern-day Turkey) during the reign of Valerian.
 He had also been imprisoned at Nicomedia, Nicaea, and Apamea.
+He is commemorated on 7 May.

 Quadratus of Nicomedia

-Quadratus or Codratus was a nobleman who was martyred at Nicomedia (modern-day Turkey) during the reign of Valerian.
-His feast day is March 10.
+Quadratus of Nicomedia was a nobleman who was martyred at Nicomedia (now modern-day Turkey) during the reign of Emperor Valerian.
+His feast day is on 10 March.

+Quadratus of Utica and Companions

+Quadratus of Utica was Bishop of Utica during the reign of Emperor Valerian, first banished in 257 and finally martyred along with his priests and laymen, whom he encouraged to confess Christ to pagans, on 21 August, 259.
+Their feast is celebrated on 21 August.

 Quadratus, Theodosius, Emmanuel and Companions

-This Quadratus or Codratus was a martyred bishop in Anatolia (modern-day Turkey).
-He was arrested and put to death with forty-two other martyrs, including Emmanuel and Theodosius, during the persecution of the Christians by Diocletian in 304.
-Their feast day is March 26.
+This Quadratus or Codratus was a martyred bishop in Anatolia (now modern-day Turkey).
+He was arrested and put to death with forty-two other martyrs, including Emmanuel and Theodosius, during the persecution of the Christians by Emperor Diocletian in 304.
+Their feast day is 26 March.